-Indian companies and registered partnership firms (Indian parties) making Overseas Direct Investment (ODI) in Joint Ventures (JVs) or Wholly-Owned Subsidiaries (WOSs) may invest up to 400% of their net worth through the automatic route.
+India Indian companies and registered partnership firms (Indian parties) making Overseas Direct Investment (ODI) in Joint Ventures (JVs) or Wholly- Owned Subsidiaries (WOSs) may invest up to 400% of their net worth through the automatic route.
 Unregistered partnership and proprietorship firms subject to certain conditions may invest abroad up to 200% of their net worth with Reserve Bank of India (RBI) approval.
 For the purpose of investing abroad, net worth is calculated as of the date of the company's latest audited balance sheet.
 Indian parties may fund ODI in JVs or WOSs with remittances through market purchases, capitalization of exports, balances in Exchange Earners' Foreign Currency (EEFC) accounts of the Indian party, External Commercial Borrowing (ECB) and ADR/GDR proceeds.
 Financial entities investing abroad in any activity must also obtain approval from the regulatory authorities concerned in India and abroad.
 However, approval from a foreign regulator is required only if the foreign subsidiary is engaged in financial services activity.
 Companies may also invest through share-swap transactions under the automatic route, subject to approval by the Foreign Investment Promotion Board (FIPB) for the inward leg of the transaction.
 ODI in Pakistan is prohibited.
 While ODI in Nepal is allowed only in Indian Rupees (INR), ODI in Bhutan is allowed in INR and freely convertible currencies.
-ODI in other countries is permitted in freely convertible currencies.
+ODI is other countries is permitted in freely convertible currencies.
 ODI is prohibited for real estate and banking business.
 Indian entities may issue corporate guarantees on behalf of the first level operating step down subsidiary under the automatic route.
 Resident employees of a foreign company's office, branch, or subsidiary in India in which the foreign company holds not less than 51% equity, either directly or indirectly, may invest under an employee stock option plan without limit, subject to certain conditions.
-A bank guarantee issued by a resident bank on behalf of an overseas JV/WOS of the Indian party, which is backed by counterguarantee/collateral by the Indian party, must be taken into account for the computation of the financial commitment of the Indian party.
-Issuance of a personal guarantee on behalf of the JV/WOS by the indirect promoters of the Indian party may be allowed with the same stipulations as for a personal guarantee by the direct promoters.
-For the purpose of ODI, compulsorily convertible preference shares are treated as equal to equity shares, and the Indian party may undertake financial commitments based on the exposure to JV by way of compulsorily convertible preference shares.
+A bank guarantee issued by a resident bank on behalf of an overseas JV/WOS of the Indian party, which is backed b Jamaica Licensed deposit takers are not prohibited from undertaking certain types of investments and are subject to quantitative prudential limits as regards their investment exposures.
+Securities dealers, which are subject to margin and capital requirements, are also precluded from undertaking investments, if this would result in the margin and/or capital requirements being breached.